Intoxicated Driver Resource Center (IDRC) for NJ DWI Violations

 In addition to taking part in the educational component provided by the IDRC, convicted DWI offenders are also given various treatment options and monitored for alcohol and drug abuse by IDRC employees.

 The cost of attending IDRC classes is placed on the DWI offender.
 These costs typically include fees totaling more than $500.
 Anyone who fails to pay these fees, or who fails to attend IDRC classes as required under the law, could face additional DWI penalties.

 Keep in mind that even out-of-state drivers who have been convicted of a DWI in New Jersey must meet all IDRC requirements.
 This can be a particular problem for visitors to the Garden State, as it is usually very inconvenient for them to attend alcohol education classes in a state in which they do not live.
 However, an experienced DWI defense attorney may be able to help an out-of-state driver facing DWI charges get the IDRC requirements transferred to their home state.

-Contact an Aggressive Newark DWI Defense Attorney Now
+Contact an Aggressive Clifton DWI Defense Lawyer Now

 Although being required to attend alcohol education classes may seem like only a minor inconvenience, it is important to realize that the program’s monitoring can have serious negative consequences for a convicted DWI offender.
 That’s because if an IDRC evaluator determines you suffer from an alcohol addiction problem, they can recommend to the court that you undergo extended alcohol treatment that can last up to one year.